 These lettuce wrap burgers are the healthy, low-carb, and gluten-free answer to all your indulgent burger cravings.
 Load it up or keep it simple, either way, they’re a fun fresh twist on an old-fashioned hamburger!

 It’s very similar to a burger in a bowl, but not just without the hamburger bun, this time it’s without the bowl!
-Swap the beef for a turkey burger to keep it light or go the opposite direction and double stack your burger for days you’re extra hungry.
+Swap the beef for a turkey burger to keep it light or double stack your burger for days you’re extra hungry.

 You hold it like a burger so you’ll never miss the bun.
-It’s low carb, gluten-free and simple to pull together in a pinch.
 A burger in a lettuce wrap is a yummy way to curb burger cravings while increasing your veggie intake.
 It’s a win for taste and health!

 For this recipe, you want lettuce with leaves with a surface area big enough to wrap around and cup most of the burger and its toppings.
 When you’re making a burger salad, that’s a different story, but a lettuce burger needs to hold its own.
 Some good choices are iceberg, Romain, or Boston bibb.
 All are crispy, tasty, and flexible.